Privacy & Cookies notice

-- Law enforcement or governmental agencies, or authorized third-parties, in response to a verified request relating to a criminal investigation or alleged or suspected illegal activity or any other activity that may expose us, you, or any other of our users to legal liability.
+- Law enforcement, governmental agencies, or authorized third-parties, in response to a verified request relating to a criminal investigation, alleged or suspected illegal activity or any other activity that may expose us, you, or any of our other users to legal liability.

 The website may contain links to other websites for reference purposes only.
 We are not responsible for the content, privacy notices or practices of third party websites in these circumstances.
 Please contact them directly for more information.